Two Exciting High-redshift Galaxy Candidates Turn Out to Be Two Exciting Ultra-cool Brown Dwarfs: Results

 All the photometric flux measurements and errors are given in Table~\ref{tab:prop}.
 In addition, we also compare the F444W fluxes at the two epochs and do not detect significant variability in either object with flux ratios within $1\sigma$ error of 1.0.
 We use {\galfit} \citep{peng11} to determine the sizes for both objects.
 Both objects are found to be unresolved with 3$\sigma$ upper limits on sizes of $<0.071\,\mbox{arcsec}$ for Bullet-BD1 and $<0.043\,\mbox{arcsec}$ for Bullet-BD2.

 The two epochs of NIRCam F444W imaging were separated by 1.003 years.
 From those images, we measure a proper motion of {\pmo} for Bullet-BD1 and {\pmt} for Bullet-BD2 (Fig.~\ref{fig:pm}).
-The significant detections of proper motion, at 6 and 8 $\sigma$, respectively, conclusively prove that these are galactic objects.The values are larger than average proper motion values of $\sim 3.06 \pm 0.67 \mbox{mas/yr}$ (dispersion $6.7\mbox{mas/yr}$) reported by \citet{windhorst11}, who measure proper motions of 103 faint ($16\mbox{mag}<AB<26\mbox{mag}$) stars in GOODS-S. They are comparable, however, to the proper motion detected for the brown dwarfs detected with JWST (e.g., \citealp{hainline24a, hainline24b, hainline25}).
+The significant detections of proper motion, at 6 and 8 $\sigma$, respectively, conclusively prove that these are galactic objects.The values are larger than average proper motion values of $\sim 3.06 \pm 0.67 \mbox{mas/yr}$ (dispersion $6.7\mbox{mas/yr}$) reported by \citet{windhorst11}, who measure proper motions of 103 faint ($16\mbox{mag}<AB<26\mbox{mag}$) stars in GOODS-S. They are comparable, however, to the proper motion detected for the brown dwarfs observed with JWST (e.g., \citealp{hainline24a, hainline24b, hainline25}).
 Both objects are found to be moving in a similar direction ({\dir} measured N through E).
-Assuming the tangential velocity of the Milky Way halo ($\sim 100 \mbox{km/s}$) the proper motion indicates distances of {\pmod} for Bullet-BD1 and {\pmtd} for Bullet-BD2 (errors do not include any errors on the velocity assumed; they are typically assumed between 100 and $250 \mbox{km/s}$, in that case the distances would be larger by a factor of $1$--$2.5\times$).